DavidVinson/movie-sagas/README.md

 ## Description

-Your project description goes here.
+Web app to display a listing of movies.
+The user will be able to sort movies based on genre.
+The user will be able to add a genre to a movie.
+The user will be able to add a new movie to the database.

 What problem did you solve?
 How did you solve it?

 Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).